-BGC and the GWMG concur that no-flow boundaries along the western and southern boundaries of the Silver King Wash-Queen Creek watersheds are appropriate.
-Groundwater flow is parallel to boundaries and does not cross boundaries.
+The GWMG concurs that no-flow boundaries along the western and southern boundaries of the Silver King Wash-Queen Creek watersheds are appropriate.

 4.8.3.
 Selected Boundary Conditions along Mineral Creek and Lyons Fork

 The groundwater model utilizes general head boundaries along Mineral Creek and Lyons Fork forming the eastern boundary of the model.